nordeim/nexuscore/docs/prompt-2.md

 ---

+awesome understanding and meticulous planning!
+Yes, please meticulously plan and proceed in logical phases.
+For each phase, please meticulously plan to create the sub-plan for the phase before proceeding according to it.
+Please think deeper and think harder to deeply explore thoroughly and systematically how you would re-imagine the codebase, then think how you will break it down into practical phase with a checklist and file list for each phase. then meticulously create a master implementation plan. remember to save the master execution plan and all sub-plans as you proceed from phase to phase.

+---

+Awesome job on your meticulous analysis, planning and execution!
+Please keep up the good work!
+Now, please think deeper and think harder to meticulously explore how best to create a complete `Master_Execution_Plan.md` for AI coding agent to follow to build the complete codebase phase by phase.
+Break down the codebase completion master plan into logical phases which can be executed independently by a coding agent with minimal supervision.
+Specify the list of files to create for each phase, and for each file, describe its purpose and its interface, and include a checklist for each file.
+Each file will be validated against its checklist after generation.
+After think through a well-thought-out project codebase completion master plan, meticulously plan and then create it.
+Review and validate the  `Master_Execution_Plan.md` after generation.

+---

 Awesome understanding and meticulous planning!
 Yes, please meticulously plan and proceed in logical phases.
 For each phase, please meticulously plan to create the sub-plan for the phase before proceeding according to it.
 Please think deeper and think harder to deeply explore thoroughly and systematically how you would re-imagine the codebase, then think how you will break it down into practical phase with a checklist and file list for each phase. then meticulously create a master implementation plan. remember to save the master execution plan and all sub-plans as you proceed from phase to phase.

 ---